johngro/MWO-T.A.R.G.E.T.-Config-for-T16000M.--Joystick-left--mouse-right./README.md

 Must set joystick handedness setting to LEFT on bottom of joystick.

+In-game
-In-game, remap Joystick X-Axis to Turn Legs
+  Map joystick Axis2 to Turn Legs
+  Turn off throttle decay

 In illustration, two keys separated by a "/" indicates the first key is pulsed on a click.
 The second key is held on a hold of that key longer than 250ms.